-- a Total Leverage Ratio (as defined in the Credit Agreement) at the last day of each fiscal quarter not to be greater than 3.25 to 1.00 ending on December 31, 2021 through and including June 30, 2022 and 3.00 to 1.00 ending on September 30, 2022 and thereafter; and - a Fixed Charge Coverage Ratio (as defined in the Credit Agreement) of not less than 1.20 to 1.00 as of the last day of each fiscal quarter of the Company.
+- a Total Leverage Ratio (as defined in the Credit Agreement) at the last day of each fiscal quarter not to be greater than 3.00 to 1.00; and - a Fixed Charge Coverage Ratio (as defined in the Credit Agreement) of not less than 1.20 to 1.00 as of the last day of each fiscal quarter of the Company.

-The Term Loan Facility bears interest at either the base rate plus a margin, or at a one-, three-, six- or, if available, twelve-month LIBOR rate plus a margin, at the Company's election.
-At December 31, 2022, the Company calculated interest using a one-month LIBOR rate of 4.07% and an applicable margin of 2.00% per annum.
-We utilized an interest rate swap to hedge against \$200,000 of the outstanding Term Loan Facility, which resulted in a weighted average interest rate of approximately 3.92% per annum during 2022.
-Scheduled principal payments on the Term Loan Facility are made quarterly and total approximately \$31,900 and \$26,100 for the years ending 2023 and 2024, respectively.
-A final payment of all principal and interest then outstanding on the Term Loan Facility is due on October 2, 2024.
-During 2022, the Company made scheduled term loan payments of \$23,225.
+As specified in the Credit Agreement, the Term Loan Facility bears interest at either the base rate plus a margin, or at a one-, three-, or six-month Term SOFR rate plus a margin, at the Company's election.
+At December 31, 2023, the Company calculated interest using a Term SOFR rate of 5.45% and an applicable margin of 1.50% per annum, and had a weighted average interest rate of approximately 6.91% per annum for the year ended December 31, 2023.
+Scheduled principal payments on the Term Loan Facility are made quarterly and total approximately \$26,300, \$26,300 and \$6,600 for the years ending 2024, 2025 and 2026, respectively.
+A final payment of all principal and interest then outstanding on the Term Loan Facility is due on April 2, 2026.
+During 2023, the Company made scheduled term loan payments of \$29,788 and voluntary early payments of \$53,000.

 The Revolving Credit Facility bears interest at the same rate options as the Term Loan Facility.
 In addition to interest on debt borrowings, we are assessed quarterly commitment fees on the unutilized portion of the facility as well as letter of credit fees on outstanding instruments.
-At December 31, 2022, we had no outstanding borrowings under the \$75,000 Revolving Credit Facility.
+At December 31, 2023, we had no outstanding borrowings under the \$75,000 Revolving Credit Facility.